StuartLittlefair/rainbow/README.rst

 should be self-documenting.
 The example_data directory contains some data and an input.dat file to get you going.

+Upon completion, the script shows a plot of the model and the data.
+The upper panel displays the model fit and the data *with the GP noise model subtracted*.
+The bottom panel shows the residuals between the model and the *raw data*.
+Over-plotted on the bottom panel is the 1-sigma range of noise models arising from the Gaussian process.

 Limb-darkening is handled using a quadratic limb-darkening law.
 The utility script limbdark.py will help you find initial values for SDSS filters, using the tables from Claret & Bloemen (2011).